ls1mardyn/ls1-mardyn/README.md

 Running ls1-MarDyn
 ------------------
-The basic command to run ls1-mardyn is as follows:
+The basic command to run ls1-MarDyn is as follows:
 ```sh
 MarDyn [options] <inputfile>
 ```
-where MarDyn is the executable build in the INSTALLATION section, `[options]` are any "--"-prefixed options as listed by `MarDyn --help` and `<inputfile>` is a input file.
+where `MarDyn` is the executable build in the INSTALLATION section, `[options]` are any "--"-prefixed options as listed by `MarDyn --help` and `<inputfile>` is a input file.

 Detailed help can be obtained by running
 ```sh